CSE232-MSU/CSE232/setup/setup_windows.md

 ```bash
 curl -o ~/.gdbinit https://raw.githubusercontent.com/CSE232-MSU/CSE232-VSCCONF/main/gdbinit
 ```

-(This is also something you'll learn about later in this course)

 Then, execute the following commands one-by-one to install the VSCode configuration files that allow VSCode to latch onto `gdb`: